SkyblockOverhaul/SBO/README.md

 ## What it does

-[SBO] SkyblockOverhaul is a feature‐rich Hypixel SkyBlock mod for Minecraft Fabric supporting all current Hypixel SkyBlock versions, designed primarily for the Diana event.
+[SBO] SkyblockOverhaul is a feature‐rich Hypixel SkyBlock mod for Minecraft Fabric supporting most current Hypixel SkyBlock versions, designed primarily for the Diana event.

 ---